skylarjhdownes/Akagi-Bot/README.md

 ~hand - Only usable in player channel.
 Looks at the tiles in that player's hand.

+~remaining - Only usable in player channel.
+Looks at the tiles in that player's hand which have yet to be melded.

+~melds - If given a player number, looks at the tiles a player has melded.
+If used alone, looks at own called tiles.

 ~pile - If given a player number, looks at the tiles in the discard pile of that player.
 If used alone, looks at your own discard pile.

 ~toggle - Turns off or on the written form of the tiles.
 Only usable by players.